jakub-milasz/law_helper/README.md

 # Law helper
 Law Helper is a web application designed to assist users in identifying the most relevant criminal offenses from the penal code based on the description provided by the user.
-The application employs a Gemini 1.5 Flash Model which matches the most suitable legal articles.
-The next step of this app will be adding subsidiary forms with additional question for user in order to specify the description.
+The application employs a Gemini 1.5 Flash Model which matches the most suitable legal articles to the description.
+The next step in the development of this app will be adding subsidiary forms with additional questions for users to provide more specific descriptions.
 In that way, the fitting a proper crime by model could be more accurate.

 ## Stack